bipinstha07/stock_prediction_Frontend/API_INTEGRATION.md

 - The button shows a loading spinner during refresh

 ### 3. Error Handling
-- If the API call fails, the component falls back to demo data
+- **Stock Data API**: If the stock data API fails, the component falls back to demo data
+- **Prediction API**: If the prediction API fails, shows "AI model is currently busy" message without fallback data
-- Error messages are displayed to inform users
+- Error messages are displayed to inform users with appropriate styling
 - Console logging for debugging purposes

 ### 4. Fallback Behavior
+- **Stock Data**: If the backend is unavailable, users still see sample data
+- **AI Predictions**: No fallback data - shows "AI model busy" message with retry option
 - Demo mode continues to work as before
-- If the backend is unavailable, users still see sample data
 - Graceful degradation ensures the app remains functional

 ## Usage